gabrieljdcoelho/study_lora/README.md

 - Successfully performed inference with a base Qwen model to extract invoice numbers
 - No fine-tuning performed
 - Improved logging maturity

+### 10092025
+- Pipeline to fine tune is working
+- Trained for 10 data points (just to test) and 1 epoch
+- Next steps include run a benchmark before and after this fine tunning